chrissimpkins/path/README.md

 $ path
 ```

 This request will stream an ordered, newline delimited list of your system PATH directory paths to the standard output stream.
-The list is in descending order from highest priority (top) to lowest priority (bottom).
+The list is in descending order of priority from highest (top) to lowest (bottom).
 .
 ## License